 Why the Sudden Push to Legalize Mobile Betting in Ohio?

 If there is one thing every lawmaker loves, it is a positive balance sheet.
-With Michigan reporting nearly $15 million in tax revenue per month, Ohio legislatures are eager to get this done and put that added tax revenue to work.
+With Michigan reporting nearly $15 million in tax revenue per month, Ohio legislatures were eager to get this done and put that added tax revenue to work.

 New York, another state slow to legalize sports gambling, has been moving very quickly to pass a bill once their neighboring state New Jersey had record breaking years in regards to how much money was bet.
-Ohio may show a similar response.

 Status of Daily Fantasy Sports in Ohio